-Emerge Trans Youth Worker (8 Hours per month)
+Emerge Trans Youth Workers (8 hours per month)

 Job Role

-Birmingham LGBT is recruiting 2 x youth worker posts to work with young trans, non-binary, and gender questioning people in a way that prioritises their safety and personal development, in both a group work and one-to-one setting.
-To organise a programme of activities and provide support and information.
+Birmingham LGBT is recruiting two part-time youth workers to work with the transgender, non-binary, and gender-questioning young people aged 13 to 18 who attend our Emerge Youth Group meetings on Saturdays in a way that prioritises their safety and personal development, both in group work and one-to-one settings.
+The workers will help to organise the group’s programme of activities and to provide support and information to its members.

 Terms:

-8 hours per month (Saturdays).
-Usual hours 2 x 4 hour youth group sessions per month.
+8 hours per month on Saturdays, usually two four-hour sessions per month.

 Birmingham LGBT is an equal opportunities employer.